kev-kev/old-portfolio/README.md

 ### My portfolio

-My personal portfolio, built with React.
+My responsive personal portfolio, built with React

+You can visit the app at https://kev-kev.github.io/portfolio/